bernie724/archi/README.md

 # archi
 ### Purpose
-A personal set of scripts to fully automate (no interaction, **1** command) the installation of Arch Linux as a complete Desktop System.
+A personal set of scripts to fully automate the installation of Arch Linux as a complete Desktop System.

 **Note:** This design is a format I am interested in setting up and testing.
 The script's config can be changed to your personal preferences **[change archi.conf file]** see optional.